YilingQiao/DMRF/README.md

 ### Infinite mirror room
 Let's go one step further and add more objects into the scene.

-Now the ray can bounce multiple times inside a mirror room.
+With relfective walls around, now the ray can bounce multiple times inside a mirror room.

-Since the scene is complex, we choose not to render it in the gui.
-Images will be saved to `./render_output/garden_mirror/`
+Since the scene is complex, we choose not to render it in GUI.
+Images will be saved to `./render_output/garden_mirror/`.

 ```
 python ./scripts/exp_garden_mirror.py --mode nerf --load_snapshot ./extra_data/nerf360/garden/35000.msgpack --width 200 --height 150 --video_spp 4